- Quickly tests RJ45 outlet for Power over Ethernet existence

 - Compact size, Plug and Play design

-PLANET POE-TESTER is an easy-to-use PoE diagnostic adapter for network installers, company MIS and even home users to quickly identify the existence of Power over Ethernet on applications network.
-It is designed to detect if the IEEE 802.3af/at PoE voltage runs over the UTP cable and identify the type of PSE (Power Source Equipment) for troubleshooting.
+PLANET POE-TESTER+ is a new generation easy-to-use PoE diagnostic adapter for network installers, system integrator, company MIS and even home users to quickly identify the existence of Power over Ethernet on applications network.
+It is designed to detect if the IEEE 802.3af/at/bt PoE voltage runs over the UTP cable and identify the type of PSE (Power Source Equipment) for troubleshooting.

-Simply connect the POE-TESTER to the PSE or the RJ-45 outlet and the LED will light up when it detects the PoE voltage via the UTP cable and identifies the PSE to be mid-span, end-span, or even the latest 4-pair 60-watt ultra PoE in a second.
+Simply connect the POE-TESTER+ to the PSE or the RJ45 outlet and the LED will light up when it detects the PoE voltage via the UTP cable and identifies the PSE to be mid-span, end-span, 802.3af PoE mode, 802.3at PoE+ mode or even the latest 4-pair 802.3bt PoE++ mode in a second.

-The POE-TESTER provides two LEDs for quick and easy PSE mode identification.
+The POE-TESTER+ provides two bi-color LEDs for quick and easy PSE mode identification.
 A Power over Ethernet system comprises a PSE (Power Sourcing Equipment) and a PD (Powered Device).
 The PSE is a device that will provide power in a PoE setup.
-There are two types of PSE, Mode A and Mode B. The PSE may either be a Mode A, end-span PoE switch or a Mode B, mid-span PoE injector.
+There are three types of PSE, Mode A, Mode B and 4-pair mode.
+The PSE may be a Mode A, end-span PoE switch or a Mode B, mid-span PoE injector or a 4-pair mode PSE that is end-span plus mid-span.

 The PD is a PoE-enabled terminal by PSE and thus consumes energy, such as IP network cameras, VoIP phones and wireless access points and more.